 - Send an introductory email to all majors and minors in your program.
 Let them know who you are, ways in which you can advise them, what you’re planning to do and how to contact you.

-- Draft a letter introducing yourself to the faculty of your program/department.
+- Draft an email introducing yourself to the faculty of your program/department.
 Share your plans for the year and ask how you can be of assistance.
-Ask the academic administrator to email the letter on your behalf.
+Ask the academic administrator to email the faculty on your behalf.

 - Identify large and/or introductory classes in your major/minor.
 Ask the professors of those classes for a few minutes at the beginning or end of class to introduce yourself, share your plans and get email addresses from nonmajors and nonminors who wish to receive UDR emails.